projetaty/RusselWalker_RPAWebCore/README.md

 # RusselWalker_RPAWebCore
-RPA for automation on web forms is a homanage to Phd Prof. Russel Walker
+RPA for automation on web forms is a homanage to Phd <a href="http://www.russellwalkerphd.com/about" target="_blank">Prof. Russel Walker</a>

 @TODO